Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No items may be dropped off for inmates, except prescription medications, eyeglasses or other medical equipment (must be approved by jail nurse).
 The following items can be kept by inmates:

 The St. Croix County Jail offers both electronic and/or ink finger printing services to citizens of Saint Croix County only.
-The prints performed at the Day Report Center of the jail and are taken from 7 a.m. to 5:30 p.m.
-Monday through Friday and 7 a.m. to 1:30 p.m. on Saturday.
-You can also come to the main jail outside of those hours for this service.
+The prints performed at the Day Report Center of the jail and are taken from 8 a.m. to noon Monday through Saturday.

 When you report to the Day Report Center to get your fingerprints taken you must bring:

 Possession of a firearm or other dangerous weapon is prohibited in the St Croix County Jail, Sheriff’s Office and Courthouse.
 [Wis.
 Stat.
 175.60(16)(a)]

 St. Croix County will pay you $20.00 for each half-day and $40.00 for each full day that you serve as a juror.
 You will also receive compensation for your travel to and from the court house at the rate of .51 cents per mile.
 When a trial is in progress, meals will be provided for you.
 Compensation checks are disbursed on a monthly basis.

 The trial is composed of a series of events in a specific order that is determined by state law.

 The Series of Events:

 Your jury term will continue for one month as indicated on your jury summons.
 You need only report for jury service 5 times during the length of your term.
 However, if a particular case requires more time to conclude, your service may be more than 5 days.
 You are exempt from jury duty for four (4) years after your month of service.